Baseball Announces 2018 Schedule

 Associate Head Coach

-Jeff Kaier enters his seventh year as an assistant coach for the UAlbany baseball team in 2018.
+Jeff Kaier enters his seventh year as an assistant coach for the UAlbany baseball team in 2018, and his first as associate head coach.
 He works with position players along with practice management, scheduling, and academic support.
 Kaier also facilitates summer and winter camps, manages summer ball placement, and is the team’s third base coach on game day.